Lessons From A Cornfield

 There are so many biblical truths in this one verse.

-The first Biblica truth is… the promise is in the seed.
+The first biblical truth is this: the promise is in the seed.

-Our farmers do not worry that planting a corn seed will produce something other than corn.
-He knew that a corn seed would produce corn.
-Not potatoes, or strawberries, or grapes, or donkeys.
+Farmers never worry that planting a corn seed will produce anything other than corn.
+One seed always brings forth what it is.
+Corn produces corn.
+Not potatoes, or strawberries, or grapes.
 Only corn!

-The seed will always tell us what we have planted and what we will harvest.
-This is a very good thing to keep in mind because it is a biblical truth.
-Remembering this little phrase will help you yield good and keep from dealing with an unwanted crop.
+The seed always tells us what has been planted and what the harvest will be.
+This is a good truth to remember.
+Holding on to this little phrase will help you sow good and keep from reaping an unwanted crop.

-We too are sowers.
-We sow thoughts and actions in our lives.
+We are sowers too.
+We sow thoughts and actions into our lives.
 So we need to be careful what we sow!
-Just like the ancients and the Lancaster Co. farmers, we need to look at the promise in every seed!
+Just like the ancients and the farmers here in Lancaster County, we must look at the promise in every seed.

 Listen to more from Galatians…

-If we sow evil and selfish things, we will, in due time, reap corruption.
+If we sow evil and selfish things, we will, in time, reap corruption.

-Corruption in the Greek means destruction and death.
-So, if we do what is right in our own eyes and care more about things that satisfy our senses, we can be sure that it will lead us down a path of death!
+Corruption in the Greeks means destruction and death.
+If we do what is right in our own eyes and care more about things that satisfy our senses, it will lead us down a path of death.

-The ancients had this example all around them.
-And we who live in agricultural areas do too!
-A farmer would never sow bad seed or weeds in a field, for he knows he will reap that in huge numbers.
-And they need a good harvest to survive.
+The ancients saw this lesson all around them.
+And those of us who live near farmland do too.
+A farmer would never sow bad seed or weeds in a field, because he knows he would reap that in abundance.
+A good harvest was necessary for survival.

-God says if we sow to the Spirit, things of God, we will reap eternal life.
-I’d say that is a huge good harvest!
+God says if we sow to the Spirit, the things of God, we will reap eternal life.
+That is a great harvest!

 Let’s read on in Galatians…